 While some of us may not be having our traditional holiday house parties, it’s still important to check your house’s health this season.
 Because many pain points are probably outside of your general list of chores, they fall under the casualty that is “Out of Sight, Out of Mind.”

-However, creating a comfortable environment is an easier task than most households realise.
+However, creating a comfortable environment is an easier task than most households realize.
 Koala Insulation has developed a Healthy House Checklist for you and your family to review.
 Listed from most to least likely to cross your mind, here are a few areas you should be double-checking every holiday season:

 While most homeowners are aware they should be changing the air filters in their home regularly, only about 18% of Americans make it a habit.
 U.S. Home Filter recommends you to change your air filter between one and three months, depending on what type of system you have, but many other resources recommend sticking to changing them once a month.